MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/data-and-privacy-info.md

 |Ad hoc data collection and management|Event log information, user activity/Identity from the room user logged in log file along with diagnostics information\*, Windows system queries (Examples: List of USB devices, power state, etc.)|Identify, diagnose, and mitigate failures and for usage, analytics, and insights|
 <!--|Trial enrollment and Setup |Windows System Queries</p><p>Examples: List of USB devices, power state, etc.|Required for enrollment, onboarding, order and delivery,and setup for the Trial.|-->

-\* Sensitive customer content in the Device Activity log is redacted out locally (not collected by Managed Services):
+Certain sensitive data in the Device Activity log is redacted out locally (not collected by Managed Services):

 1. Meeting subject and body
 1. Contact card information for meeting attendees (such as title, phone number, etc.)